 The suspect, Albulkadir Masharipov of Uzbekistan, was convicted of 39 counts of murder and one count of attempting to overthrow the constitutional order.
-He was handed 40 separate life sentences without parole.
-The court also sentenced him to a total of 1,368 years in prison for the attempted murder of 79 people who escaped the attack with injuries.
+He was handed down 40 separate life sentences without parole.
+The court also sentenced him to a total of 1,368 years for the attempted murder of 79 people who escaped the attack with injuries.

 Early on Jan.
 1, 2017, an assailant shot his way into Istanbul’s Reina nightclub where hundreds were partying to celebrate the New Year.
 The assailant escaped from the scene and the Islamic State group later claimed the massacre.

 Several revelers jumped into the waters of the Bosporus to escape the attack.
 Most of the dead were foreigners.